Dishant-Chouhan/Amazon-ML-Challenge-2024-Entity-Extraction-and-Validation-/README.md

 # Amazon ML Challenge 2024 - Entity Extraction and Validation

 ## Overview
-This repository contains our team's solution to the **Amazon ML Challenge 2024**, where we tackled the task of automating **entity extraction and validation** from images using state-of-the-art AI techniques.
-The challenge involved processing image data to extract critical entities such as dates, amounts, and measurements with high accuracy and efficiency.
+This repository contains our team's solution to the **Amazon ML Challenge 2024**, focusing on automating **entity extraction and validation** from images.
+The project demonstrates the extraction of structured information (e.g., weight, dimensions, voltage) from unstructured image data, leveraging advanced machine learning techniques.

 **Final Rank:** **357 out of 75,000+ participants**

 ---

 ## Problem Statement
-The challenge required participants to extract text-based entities from images, preprocess the extracted text for standardization, and validate the extracted data against predefined rules or formats.
-Our solution focuses on leveraging **OCR**, **NLP**, and **deep learning** to handle noisy, low-quality images with challenging text formats.
+The challenge was to extract entity values (e.g., "item weight: 34 grams") from product images, standardize the extracted values, and validate them against predefined rules.
+This is essential for industries such as e-commerce, healthcare, and content moderation, where accurate metadata directly impacts operations like inventory management, recommendation systems, and quality control.

 ---

 ## Solution Approach

-### 1. **Text Extraction**
+### 1. **Text Extraction (OCR)**
-- Used **EasyOCR** to extract text from images.
+- Implemented **EasyOCR** for robust text extraction from images.
-- Handled challenges such as low-contrast images, noisy backgrounds, and varied fonts.
+- Addressed challenges like varied fonts, noisy backgrounds, and low-quality images.

 ### 2. **Text Preprocessing**
-- Employed **Pandas** and **Regex** to clean and standardize text data.
+- Used **Pandas** and **Regex** for cleaning, standardizing, and tokenizing text data.
-- Ensured uniformity across datasets for efficient entity extraction and validation.
+- Ensured consistent formatting to align with the output requirements.

-### 3. **Entity Extraction**
+### 3. **Entity Extraction and Validation**
-- Built a custom **Convolutional Neural Network (CNN)** optimized using **Keras Tuner** for hyperparameter tuning.
+- Designed a custom **Convolutional Neural Network (CNN)** model optimized for image features.
-- Batch processing was implemented to handle large datasets, leveraging the power of an **RTX 3050 GPU** for faster training and inference.

-### 4. **Hyperparameter Optimization**
-- Applied **Random Search** to fine-tune hyperparameters like learning rate, number of layers, and filter sizes.
-- Evaluated models based on the **F1 Score** to balance precision and recall for optimal performance.
+- Fine-tuned the model using **Keras Tuner** with metrics such as **F1 Score** to maximize precision and recall.

+### 4. **Unit Detection**
+- Built an **NLP-based parser** to detect allowed units from constants.py.
+- Implemented rules to validate and convert units into the expected format.

+### 5. **Hyperparameter Optimization**
+- Employed **Random Search** for efficient hyperparameter tuning.
+- Focused on batch size, learning rates, and layer configurations.

-### 5. **Image Preprocessing**
+### 6. **Image Preprocessing**
-- Enhanced image quality through preprocessing techniques such as:
-  - **Sharpening**
-  - **Resizing**
-  - **Contrast Enhancement**
-- Improved OCR accuracy on distorted or low-quality images.
+- Applied techniques like sharpening, resizing, and contrast enhancement to improve OCR accuracy.
+- Batch processed large image datasets using GPU acceleration for efficiency.

 ---

-## Challenges Addressed
+## Dataset

-1. **Low-Quality Images:** Addressed through advanced preprocessing techniques.
-2. **Challenging Fonts and Layouts:** Overcame using robust OCR and NLP pipelines.
-3. **Large Datasets:** Optimized training and inference with batch processing and GPU acceleration.
+- **Training Dataset:** Contains product images with labeled entity values (e.g., weight, dimensions).
+- **Test Dataset:** Contains product images with no labeled values, requiring predictions to be made.
+- **Output Format:** Predictions must match a specific format, e.g., `12.5 gram`.

 ---

-### Prerequisites
-- Python 3.8+
-- NVIDIA GPU (recommended for faster training)
-- Required libraries:
-  - TensorFlow
-  - EasyOCR
-  - Keras Tuner
-  - Pandas
-  - scikit-learn
-  - tqdm

----
-## Future Work
+## Features

-- Integrating more advanced NLP techniques for improved entity extraction.
-- Scaling the model for deployment in real-world applications.
-- Exploring additional OCR libraries for better multilingual support.
+- **Efficient OCR Integration:** Robust text extraction from diverse and noisy image datasets.
+- **Entity Standardization:** Automated validation against predefined unit rules and formats.
+- **Real-World Scalability:** Preprocessing techniques and GPU acceleration allow handling of large datasets.
+- **Custom CNN Model:** Fine-tuned model for high accuracy on challenging image data.

 ---